snowman-repos/book/project_managers/README.md

+When running kick-off meetings we’re trying to answer the basic questions:
+Why – Why are we doing this project in the first place?
+What business need does it satisfy?
+How does this project meet a consumer need?
+What – What’s the solution?
+What are we going to do / make?
+How – How are we going to work together to make the project happen?
+When – When are we going to do it?
+Where/Who – Where is the starting point for kicking things off?
+Who’s going to do what?

 This meeting is important to web development projects because:

 It familiarizes all the individuals involved in the project with each other